 Financial exploitation is the fastest growing category of elder abuse in many states.
-According to the 2016 Investor Protection Trust Elder Investment Fraud Survey, nearly one out of every five citizens over the age of 65 has been victimized by a financial fraud.1 These frauds can be perpetrated by strangers, con artists, or even by family members and caregivers whom the elderly have placed their trust.
-In addition, a February 2019 report by the Consumer Financial Protection Bureau titled "Suspicious Activity Reports on Elder Financial Exploitation: Issues and Trends" reported over 180,000 suspicious activities targeting older adults, involving more than \$6 billion and noted that financial exploitation by scammers, family members, and caregivers is widespread.2
+According to the 2016 Investor Protection Trust Elder Investment Fraud Survey, nearly one out of every five citizens over the age of 65 has been victimized by a financial fraud.1 These frauds can be perpetrated by strangers, criminals, or even by family members and caregivers whom the elderly have placed their trust.
+In addition, a February 2019 report by the Consumer Financial Protection Bureau titled "Suspicious Activity Reports on Elder Financial Exploitation: Issues and Trends" reported over 180,000 suspicious activities targeting older adults, involving more than \$6 billion.2